Chart Color Schemes

 Centennial Park's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Centennial Park shows excellent health outcomes across all age groups, with very low prevalence of common health conditions.
-The rate of private health cover stands at approximately 86% (2,005 people), compared to Greater Sydney's 89.7%.
-Nationally, this figure is 55.3%.
+Centennial Park exhibits excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
+Private health cover stands at approximately 86% (2,003 people), compared to Greater Sydney's 88.6%.
+Nationally, this figure averages 55.7%.

-Mental health issues and asthma are the most prevalent conditions, affecting 7.3% and 6.0% of residents respectively.
-A total of 77.6% report being completely clear of medical ailments, matching Greater Sydney's rate.
-Centennial Park has 12.6% (292 people) of residents aged 65 and over, lower than Greater Sydney's 16.4%.
-Senior health outcomes align with those of the general population.
+Mental health issues and asthma are the most prevalent conditions in Centennial Park, affecting 7.3% and 6.0% of residents respectively.
+A total of 77.6% report being free from medical ailments, matching Greater Sydney's rate.
+The area has 12.5% (289 people) aged 65 and over, lower than Greater Sydney's 16.4%.
+Health outcomes among seniors are notably strong, aligning with the general population's health profile.

 Frequently Asked Questions - Health